LIFE THREATENING ALLERGIES

 The Pennsylvania Department of Education, Division of Food and Nutrition Child Nutrition Programs is committed to ensuring that all students have access to healthy meals through the federal Child Nutrition Programs.
 Part of their responsibility is providing resources to aid schools in managing the special dietary needs of their students.

-Tookit developed in conjunction with the National Association of School Nurses (NASN), CDC and National School Boards Association (NSBA) to develop comprehensive guidance and resources for food allergy and anaphylaxis management in the school setting.
+The Centers for Disease Control has worked with the National Association of School Nurses (NASN), the Food Allergy Research and Education (FARE) and National School Boards Association (NSBA) to develop comprehensive guidance and resources for food allergy and anaphylaxis management in the school setting.

 Updated: January 2017